About Cotic

 [ click on a mugshot to find out more about the staff member ]

 Cy Cotic was founded, and is still owned, by Cy Turner.
 Cy is a degree qualified Chartered Mechanical Engineer with 20 years experience across the railway industry as well as in bicycle design.
 He's ridden bikes since a little after he could walk, and has ridden, raced and crashed more times and places than he cares to remember.
 In 2001, it was his desire for a modern steel trail hardtail which no one else made that led him to design the Soul.
 This went into production in 2003 and thus began the Cotic adventure!
-You can see more about what's happened since, in our first 15 years in business, here.

 Paul Paul Dexter runs customer service, admin, accounts and orders, along with being a brilliant test and development rider.
 Paul has over 20 years experience in bicycle retail, and is also a qualified mountain bike guide and skills coach.
 He's most likely to be the guy on the end of the email or phone when you contact us.
 He'll look after you.